 In addition to helping improve the performance and effectiveness of federal programs, ACC supports initiatives that compliments these policies.
 Working with its

 Responsible Care® Product Safety Code to drive continuous improvement in chemical product safety.
 The Product Safety Code is our industry’s public commitment to our role in the safe management of chemicals and articulates our pledge to make safety a core value in how our products are made, sold, delivered, used and disposed of.

 Sound Chemical Regulations

-In the United States, the U.S. Environmental Protection Agency (EPA) is the primary regulator of the safety of chemical products in commerce under the Toxic Substances Control Act (TSCA), a law that needs to be updated to keep pace with scientific advancements.
+In the United States, the U.S. Environmental Protection Agency (EPA) is the primary regulator of the safety of chemical products in commerce under The Frank R. Lautenberg Chemical Safety for the 21st Century Act (LCSA).
+This bipartisan, comprehensive reform legislation to modernize the